 Mortensen speaks English, Danish and Spanish fluently.
 We have followed much of his career on the silver screen.

 The senior senator from Massachusetts shares the international upbringing of many politicians.
 His father was a Foreign Service agent.
-He spend most of his yearly childhood in New England, however he attended boarding school in Switzerland for a time and returned to finish High School in the US.
+He spend most of his early childhood in New England, however he attended boarding school in Switzerland for a time and returned to finish High School in the US.
 Through his maternal grandmother he is distantly related to President George W. Bush as well as some royalty in Europe.

 Recognize her?
 You’ve probably seen her face on TV.
 Amanpour is the Chief International Correspondent for CNN.
 Born to a British mother and Iranian father, Amanpour was born in England but the family moved to Tehran when she was very little.
 At age 11 she returned to England to attend boarding school.
 Her family fled Iran during the revolution in 1979.
 She continued on to college and university in the US where she became close friends with John F. Kennedy and finally received a BA in Journalism.